Rule 5122-29-28 | Intensive home based treatment (IHBT) service.

 (2) "Continued stay review" means a review of a child/adolescent's functioning to determine the need for further services to achieve or maintain service goals and objectives.

-(3) "Crisis response" means the immediate access and availability, by phone and face-to-face, as clinically indicated, to the child/adolescent and family, which may include crisis stabilization, safety planning, and the alleviation of the presenting crisis.
+(3) "Crisis response" means the immediate access and availability, as clinically indicated, to the child/adolescent and family, which may include crisis stabilization services in accordance with rule 5122-29-10 of the Administrative Code, safety planning, and the alleviation of the presenting crisis.

-(5) "Home" means any long-term family living arrangement including biological, kinship, adoptive, and non-custodial families who have made a long-term commitment to the child/adolescent.
+(5) "Home" means any family living arrangement including but not limited to biological, kinship, adoptive, foster home, and non-custodial families who have made a commitment to the child/adolescent.

 (6) "Out-of-home placement" means any removal of the child/adolescent from his or her home.
-Planned respite, where the child's main residence remains his or her home, is not considered out-of-home placement.
+Planned respite, where the child's main residence remains their home, is not considered out-of-home placement.

-(B) Intensive home based treatment (IHBT) service is a comprehensive behavioral health service provided to a child/adolescent and his or her family that provides coordination and support for persons with serious emotional disturbance for a person enrolled in the service and integrates assessment, crisis response, individual and family psychotherapy, service and resource coordination, and rehabilitative skill development with the goal of either preventing the out-of-home placement or facilitating a successful transition back to home.
-These intensive, time-limited behavioral health services are provided in the child/adolescent's natural environment with the purpose of stabilizing and improving his/her behavioral health functioning.
+(B) Intensive home based treatment (IHBT) service is a comprehensive behavioral health service provided to a child/adolescent with serious emotional disturbance (SED) and their family, designed to treat mental health conditions that significantly impair functioning.
+IHBT may also be utilized for the treatment of children and adolescents that have co-occurring substance use or neurodevelopmental needs, when these needs co-occur with a mental health condition.
+IHBT is provided for the purpose of preventing out of home placement or facilitating a successful transition back home.
+IHBT integrates trauma-informed and resilience-focused assessment, crisis response, individual and family psychotherapy, service and resource coordination, and rehabilitative skill development with the goal of either preventing the out-of-home placement or facilitating a successful transition back to home.
+These intensive, time-limited behavioral health services are provided in the child/adolescent's natural environment with the purpose of stabilizing and improving their behavioral health functioning as documented using the Ohio specific child and adolescent needs and strengths (CANS) tool.

 (C) The following describes the activities and components of IHBT:

-(a) Fourteen or less when provided by a team of two, or
+(a) Twelve or less when provided by a team of two, or

-(b) Seven or less when provided by an individual staff;
+(b) Six or less when provided by an individual staff.

-(6) Each child/adolescent and family receiving IHBT is assessed for risk and safety issues.
-When clinically indicated, a jointly written safety plan shall be developed that is provided to the child/adolescent and family;
+(7) Each child/adolescent and family receiving IHBT is assessed for risk and safety issues.
+A jointly written crisis and safety plan shall be developed that is provided to the child/adolescent and family;

-(7) Collaboration occurs with other child-serving agencies or systems, e.g., school, court, developmental disabilities, job and family services, and health care providers that are providing services to the child/adolescent and family, as well as family and community supports identified by the child/adolescent and family;
+(8) Collaboration is required to be performed with other child-serving agencies or systems, e.g., school, court, developmental disabilities, child welfare, and health care providers that are providing services to the child/adolescent and family, as well as family and community supports identified by the child/adolescent and family;

-(8) The service is flexible and individually tailored to meet the needs of the child/adolescent and family.
+(9) The service activities and components are individually tailored to meet the needs of the child/adolescent and family.
 Appointments are made at a time that is convenient to the child/adolescent and family, including evenings and weekends if necessary;

-(1) Is clinically determined to meet the "person with serious emotional disturbance" (SED) criteria in rule 5122-24-01 of the Administrative Code;
+(1) Is clinically determined to meet the "person with serious emotional disturbance" (SED) criteria in rule 5122-24-01 of the Administrative Code and the child or adolescent;

 (2) Meets one or more of the following criteria as documented in the ICR:

-(a) Is at risk for out-of-home placement due to his/her behavioral health/mental health condition;
+(a) Is at risk for out-of-home placement due to their behavioral health conditions;

 (b) Has returned within the previous thirty days from an out-of-home placement or is transitioning back to their home within thirty days; or

-(c) Requires a high intensity of mental health interventions to safely remain in or return home; and,
+(c) Requires a high intensity of behavioral health interventions to safely remain in or return home.

-(F) The provider must demonstrate that the following staff requirements and qualifications are met:
+(E) The community mental health services or addiction services provider must demonstrate that the following staff requirements and qualifications are met:

-(2) The provider must have a documented plan for clinical supervision, which includes:
+(2) The provider must have a documented plan for clinical supervision of each team member.

 (3) The IHBT supervisor shall have primary responsibility for providing supervision to the IHBT staff twenty-four hours a day, seven days a week.
 If the IHBT supervisor is unavailable, then supervision must be provided by staff qualified according to rule 5122-29-30 of the Administrative Code.

-(G) The provider must demonstrate that each IHBT staff has an individualized training plan based on an assessment of his/her specific training needs.
+(F) The provider must demonstrate that each IHBT staff has an individualized training plan based on an assessment of their specific training needs.
 The following professional training and development criteria must be met:

 (1) Each staff receives an assessment of initial training needs based on the skills and competencies necessary to provide IHBT service prior to providing IHBT service; and